praekeltfoundation/ways-of-working/docs/tutorials/tagged-releases.md

 ![Travis runs tests against tagged release](../images/travis_test_tagged_release.png "Travis running tests against the tagged release")

 Once all of the tests have passed on Travis, it will bundle everything up and create a Docker Image, containing everything needed to run an instance of your code in production.
 That image will be tagged with the same tag you used earlier.
-If everything passes, the Image will then be pushed to the associated account on DockerHub.
+If everything passes, the Image will then be pushed to the associated account on Docker Hub.
 In this example, it will be `https://hub.docker.com/r/praekeltfoundation/molo-tuneme/tags/`.
 You should see the tag you created, listed at the top.

 ![The tag will be listed on Docker Hub](../images/tagged_release_docker_hub.png "The tagged image is listed on Docker Hub")